JoaoGadelha/credere/README.md

 | M| Moves the probe one cell forward.|

 The control interface for the probe contains 6 buttons, a display for the 5x5 grid and the position and orientation of the probe.
-Two text output boxes are displayed, one renders the stack of user inputs for the probe and the other displays the movement performed by the probe.
+Two textfields are displayed, one renders the stack of user inputs for the probe and the other displays the movement performed by the probe.

 ## Controller interface